sm2302-aug23/grp-matlab-lets_git_it/README.md

 ### Graph Paper Transcription

 Initially, we did a rough sketch of our nicknames in cursive on a square plot.
-We selected only 9 letters in this task which are: a, b, f, i, l, q, s, y, z.
+We selected only 9 letters in this task, which are: a, b, f, i, l, q, s, y, and z.

-Additionally, we took note of the exact coordinates from the rough sketch to be plotted on the square plot.
+Additionally, we noted the exact coordinates from the rough sketch to be plotted on the square plot.
-Furthermore, each cursive letter starts and ends with the same y value which in this case is y = 2.5.
+Furthermore, each cursive letter starts and ends with the same y value, which in this case is y = 2.5.
-This is to make sure when we plot our names, the word would be consistent and alligned.
+This is to make sure when we plot our names, the letters would connect the way a cursive word would.
+A reminder that for what we have done so far, the coordinates are only important for its dimension for now, and we have not yet taken into consideration where the position of the letters will be in the words (which will be handled in the later tasks)

-We can observe this from the rough sketch of the graph plot below in figure 1 and figure 2:
+We can observe this from the rough sketch of the graph plot below in Figure 1 and Figure 2:

 #### *Figure 1*
 ![](pictureone.jpeg)